kyoheiu/leaf/README.md

 ### v1.2.0 (2023-11-11)

 - Add transition to pages and buttons.
+- Make it more efficient to update the scroll position.
 - Update `postcss` to 8.4.31.
 - Update logging: Add url and title when liking / archiving / deleting.